The Foundation Jobs & Internships

 - While largely sedentary, this position requires the ability to sit, stand, lift up to 20 lbs, speak, and hear, sometimes for extended periods of time.

-- Requires the ability to use a computer and office equipment traditionally found in office sittings
+- Requires the ability to use a computer and office equipment traditionally found in office settings

-- Requires the ability to travel regionally and periodically nationally, on behalf of the Foundation
+- Requires the ability to travel regionally and periodically nationally and/or internationally, on behalf of the Foundation.

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.
 In addition, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.